robotics-upo/hunav_sim/README.md

 * A core of human navigation behaviors which is independent of any simulator.
 The core can be used in different simulators by means of a wrapper.

+* The HuNavSim can be use with 3 different robotics simulators:

-* A wrapper for Gazebo Simulator (tested in Gazebo 11) is provided here: https://github.com/robotics-upo/hunav_gazebo_wrapper
+  - A wrapper for Gazebo Classic v11 is provided here: https://github.com/robotics-upo/hunav_gazebo_wrapper

+  - A wrapper for Gazebo Fortress is provided here: https://github.com/robotics-upo/hunav_gazebo_fortress_wrapper

+  - A wrapper for Isaac Sim is provided here: https://github.com/robotics-upo/Hunav_isaac_wrapper

 * The simulator core is programmed under the new ROS2 framework (tested in Humble distro).